genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/04_genesisdao.md

 bundleGeneratedCode=true
 ```

-In addition to this, you must also set the "DEPLOY_PRODUCT" System Definition property.
+In addition to this, you must also set the "DEPLOYED_PRODUCT" System Definition property.
 You can read more about that [here](../../../server/configuring-runtime/system-definitions/#items-defined).

 ### Troubleshooting